 A mini-split system consists of two main parts: a blower unit installed inside the room on an exterior wall and a condensing unit that is housed on the ground outside, similar to what you’d expect for a typical central air conditioner.
 The difference is that it doesn’t require ductwork to get the job done!

 Mini-split systems are small and provide you a lot of opportunities for zoning—models can heat and cool up to four different zones, all with individual thermostats.
 This provides you the money-saving flexibility to heat or cool only the areas that you’ll be in, so you won’t waste energy.

-There’s no doubt that you’ll be tired of construction in your home once your project is completed.
+There’s no doubt that you’ll be tired of construction in your home once your project is done.
 The good news is that putting in a mini-split system is not invasive.
-The connection between the outdoor and indoor units normally means around a three-inch hole through a wall.
+The connection between the outdoor and indoor units normally requires about a three-inch hole through a wall.
 This is good news in terms of not needing more construction and in terms of safety—through-the-wall or window AC units both provide an opening for intruders.
 A mini-split system won’t jeopardize your home’s safety like that.
-They also mean you have flexibility in how your space is put together because compact indoor air handlers can be hung on a wall or from the ceiling, or even flush-mounted into a drop ceiling.
+They also mean you have flexibility in how your space is put together because compact indoor air handlers can be hung on a wall or from the ceiling, or even flush-mounted hooked on a drop ceiling.

 When you’re looking for the best way to heat and cool an addition to your home, call SchagrinGAS Company at 302-231-1380 and we’ll help you go through all your choices.